-StencilConfig.
+Excerpts of the generated code are depicted in Figure 1.
 The two major APIs are stencilIteration() and stencilIteration_mpi().
 One performs single GPU calculations, the other is for multiple-node GPUs (GPU clusters) computations with node-to-node MPI message passing.
-The sample user code shows a typical usage of the APIs.
-The same code is also used in our auto-tuning engine to measure the wall-clock time for 100 iterations.

-We call a stencil calculation an N-point stencil where N is the total number of input points used to calculate one output point and an order-M stencil where M is the maximum over all $halo_i/j/ks$ ([8]).
-In this paper, we choose four types of stencil computations as benchmarks (see Figure 1).
+We call a stencil calculation an N-point stencil where N is the total number of input points used to calculate one output point and an order-M stencil where M is the maximum over all $halo_i/j/ks$.
+In this paper, we choose four types of stencil computations as benchmarks (see Figure 2).

-- 7-Point Stencil (Figure 1(a)): Each element in the output grid is updated by the same position in the input grid and 6 neighbors offset by 1 on each direction.
+- 7-Point Stencil (Figure 2(a)): Each element in the output grid is updated by the same position in the input grid and 6 neighbors offset by 1 on each direction.
 The grid point and 6 neighbors are scaled by α and β , respectively, before they are added to generate the output.
 Both α and β are constants.
-There are 8 floating-point operations for each point (6 adds and 2 multiplies). - 13-Point Stencil (Figure 1(b)): The access pattern resembles the 7-point stencil except that the maximal distance to the neighbors extends to 2, making it an order-2 stencil.
-There are 15 floating-point operations at each point (12 adds and 3 multiplies). - 19-Point Stencil (Figure 1(c)): This is also called the Himeno benchmark, the behavior of which is detailed elsewhere [9].
-We use the same specification (Table I in [9]), except for ignoring the last line of residual calculation.
+There are 8 floating-point operations for each point (6 adds and 2 multiplies). - 13-Point Stencil (Figure 2(b)): The access pattern resembles the 7-point stencil except that the maximal distance to the neighbors extends to 2, making it an order-2 stencil.
+There are 15 floating-point operations at each point (12 adds and 3 multiplies). - 19-Point Stencil (Figure 2(c)): This is also called the Himeno benchmark, the behavior of which is detailed elsewhere [20].
+We use the same specification (Table I in [20]), except for ignoring the last line of residual calculation.
 All the weights in this benchmark are array parameters, making it a very cache-unfriendly benchmark.
-The total number of floating-point operations is 32 and there are 14 memory accesses per point. - 27-Point Stencil (Figure 1(d)): Each grid point computation involves all points in a 3×3×3 cube surrounding the center grid point.
+The total number of floating-point operations is 32 and there are 14 memory accesses per point. - 27-Point Stencil (Figure 2(d)): Each grid point computation involves all points in a $3\times3\times3$ cube surrounding the center grid point.
 The 4 edge points, 8 corner points and 12 face neighbor points are multiplied by different constants.
 The number of operations is 30 with 4 multiplies and 26 adds.

-Table 4 (see Appendix document) summaries the specifications and properties of the four stencils above.
+Table 1 summaries the specifications and properties of the four stencils above.